holepunchto/pear-docs/building-blocks/hyperbee.md

 #### **`const sub = db.sub('sub-prefix', options = {})`**

-Create a sub-database where a given value will prefix all entries.
+Creates a sub-database where a given value will prefix all entries.

 This makes it easy to create namespaces within a single Hyperbee.